namoopsoo/namoopsoo.github.io/content/post/2023-12-23-learn-golang-through-chat-GPT-conversation.md

 There is an additional `(r Rectangle)` squished in between `func` and `Area` and the arguments are an empty `()`.

+In addition , an interface is defined also below, `Shape`, which carries a subset of the methods that are defined on the struct type `Rectangle`.

 ```go
 package main